Welcome!

 Transportation

 Please make all transportation arrangements before the program begins.
-It is important that all students arrive on time every day (as set by the schedule you’ll receive at orientation).
+It is important that all students arrive on time for classes to begin at 9 am every day (as set by the schedule you’ll receive at orientation).

 Students must be picked up at 4:00 PM.